logiqai/docs/log-management/role-based-access-control.md

 ![](<../.gitbook/assets/Screenshot from 2022-07-04 16-16-00.png>)

-## Logiqctl Controls
+## apicactl Controls

-LOGIQ's CLI provides a similar restriction when a user tries to access resources under Role-based access controls.
+Apica Ascent's CLI provides a similar restriction when a user tries to access resources under Role-based access controls.
 In the example below, the same user can be seen to only access the same namespaces;`flash:advertise` and `prod-k8s:kube-system`

 ![](<../.gitbook/assets/Screenshot from 2022-07-04 16-18-31.png>)